pawel00wypych/WDPAI/README.md

 ## Setup

-- Install Docker
+- Install Docker.

-- Clone this repository
+- Clone this repository.

 - Create an .env file, which includes database connection details: